conuertentur ad uesperam ⁊ cetera. Quod cum regi Francorum innotuit Sciens Iudeos licet locorum interuallis longe lateque

 2 DB: Probably Scribal profile 65, but possibly Scribal profile 66.

-‘they shall return in the evening’,1 etc. That prophecy also became known through the actions of the king of France.
-Knowing that the Jews were able to come to the aid of each other in time of need—for although dispersed throughout the regions of the world, their locations scattered far apart and far away, they were yet bound together as one and the same in a compact of infidelity—he, trusting in subtle cunning, decreed that all Jews be placed in prison throughout the provinces of France at the same time.
-When this had been done, he despoiled them in every way so that they were not able to come to aid themselves.
-Moreover, he restored to his knights, free of interest, the lands and charters which they had pledged to Jews, ‘and the rich he sent away empty’.2 In that same year the archbishops, bishops and the rest of the prelates of the entire French church assembled at Paris, with the whole body of masters of the city, and held there a great council, chiefly against superstitious and heretics who had made their way into widows’ houses and secretly led astray a multitude of the most innocent people by teaching holy scripture with a slanted meaning: concerning these it is more expedient to suffer errors by remaining silent than to make them known by airing them openly.
-It was in this same council that some were convicted of heretical views and of belonging to the abominable sect of Master Amalrich, whose bones—in the hearing and seeing of everyone there, so that all should be filled with dread—were excommunicated by all the bishops and archbishops and ordered to be thrown out of the holy cemetery.
-And the heretics, 15 days before Christmas, were defrocked in the fields beside the chapel of St Honoratus in front of all the people, and placed in the custody of lay authority; and three days later, at the command of the lord king, they were destroyed by fire.
-And they held firm with such obstinacy that they let out neither sound nor shreik in the flames.
-They were called Papelards by the laity.
+‘they shall return in the evening’,1 etc. This then became known to the king of the French.
+Knowing that the Jews were able to come to the aid of each other in their troubles—for although dispersed throughout the four corners of the world, their locations scattered far apart and far away, they were yet bound together as one and the same in a compact of infidelity—he, relying on an ingenious trick, decreed that all Jews be consigned to prisons throughout the provinces of France at the same time.
+When this was done, he impoverished them in every way so that they were not able to come to aid themselves.
+And furthermore, he restored to his knights, free of interest, the lands and charters which they had pledged to Jews, ‘and the rich he sent away empty’.2 In that same year the archbishops, bishops and the rest of the prelates of the entire French church assembled at Paris, with the entire body of masters of the city, and celebrated there a great council, chiefly against the superstitious and heretics who had made their way into widows’ houses and secretly led astray a multitude of the most innocent people by teaching holy scripture with a slanted meaning: concerning these it is more expedient to deplore errors while remaining silent than to teach them by reciting them.
+It was in this same council that some were convicted of heretical perversity and of belonging to the abominable sect of Master Amalrich, whose bones—in the hearing and seeing of everyone there, so that the rest should feel dread—were excommunicated by all the bishops and archbishops and ordered to be thrown outside the holy cemetery.
+And the heretics, 15 days before Christmas, were degraded in the fields beside the chapel of St Honoratus in front of all the people, and consigned to the custody of lay authority; and three days later, at the command of the lord king, they were destroyed by fire.
+And they held firm with such obstinacy that they let out neither sound nor shriek in the flames.
+The laity called them Papelards.
 Moreover, Master Robert of Curzon, a man of reverent life and a lucid exponent of every doctrine—to whom the lord pope had, on top of his other responsibilities, given supreme charge of preaching in France—hounded the aforementioned false prophets from the beginning with every effort, and dubbed them Amalricians from the aforementioned Amalrich, or Godians, from Godin their heresiarch, who also perished while being punished [by torture].
 Also, many of those who had been deceived by their error, but who repented, were placed in perpetual confinement after first being degraded—that is, from holy orders.
-And so it happened that, in that year, there arose a great persecution of the Jews as well as of heretics. ¶Louis, son of Philip king of France, was made a knight by /\ father at St Liz with prodigious glory and exultation on the day of St John the Baptist.3
+And so it happened, that in that year there arose a great persecution of the Jews as well as of heretics. ¶Louis, son of Philip king of France, was made a knight by /\ father at St Liz with prodigious glory and exultation on the day of St John the Baptist.3

 In the 1211th year on the feast of St Mary Magdalene4 John, archdeacon of Lothian, was elected to the bishopric of Dunkeld.
 William, dean of Cunningham, died. ¶On the eve of SS.
 Peter and Paul5 William de Bois became chancellor of the lord king of Scotland.
-The king of England fortified castles in Wales, and subjugated it.
-Dom Warinus, abbot of Rievaulx, died; Dom Elias, the cellarer of the same house, succeeded him.
+The king of England fortified castles in Wales, and subjugated it to himself.
+Dom Warin, abbot of Rievaulx, died; Dom Elias, the cellarer of the same house, succeeded him.
 Three abbots—namely those of Fountains, Furness and Calder—were blessed by the lord R[anulf], bishop of Down, at Melrose on the day of St Lucy,6 and two other abbots received the favour of benediction from him in this same year.
-In this same year also there was incalculable general slaughter of men in every region, beginning from the east right and continuing into the west without letting up.
-It happened that, when Otto had subjugated innumerable provinces of the eastern region—Otto, a man of distinguished lineage in all the generations of his ancestry, of most conspicuous stature in every military array, a most worthy champion in every armed force; promoted as emperor, anointed and crowned by the pope—nevertheless, before he had completed countless killing, and still not satiated with human
+In this same year also there was incalculable slaughter of men universally in every region, beginning from the east right and continuing and not ceasing all the way into the west.
+For happened that, when Otto had subjugated innumerable provinces of the eastern lands to himself—Otto, a man of outstanding lineage among all his contemporaries, a knight of most conspicuous stature in every line of battle, a most worthy champion in every armed force; promoted as emperor, anointed and crowned by the pope—nevertheless, before he had completed countless killing, and still not satiated with human

 /his\